ppoum/tictactoe-rs/README.md

    Allows you to play against another player type.
 2. Bot players
    Automated players, available in 3 difficulties: Easy, Normal, and Impossible.
+3. Remote players
+   Host a game server or connect to a remote server to play remotely with another user.